-- 4.3.1 In cases of serious or gross misconduct, a formal behaviour and conduct action will immediately progress to either Stage 4, 5 or to permanent exclusion. - 4.3.2 In very serious cases of gross misconduct, the Principal will determine whether a student should be permanently excluded.

-- 4.3.3 A student may be issued with a Stage 4 or 5 formal behaviour and conduct action at any point if gross misconduct takes place but the Principal decides that a sanction should fall short of permanent exclusion.
-The Principal / Vice Principal will determine which is most appropriate, depending on the seriousness, nature and context of the gross misconduct.
-The College may also take into account any previous formal behaviour and conduct actions that have been taken in determining which of the Stages is most appropriate. - 4.3.4 Up to 5 days fixed term may be given as a sanction in cases of serious misconduct, alongside the formal disciplinary action.
+- 4.3.1 In cases of serious or gross misconduct, a formal behaviour and attendance action will immediately progress to either Stage 4, 5 (possibly with a fixed term exclusion) or in some cases immediately to permanent exclusion. - 4.3.2 In very serious cases of gross misconduct, the Headteacher will determine whether a student should be permanently excluded. - 4.3.3 A student may be issued with a Stage 4 or 5 formal behaviour and attendance action at any point if gross misconduct takes place but senior leaders decides that a sanction should fall short of permanent exclusion.
+The Headteacher or Deputy Headteacher will determine which is most appropriate, depending on the seriousness, nature and context of the gross misconduct.
+The sixth form may also take into account any previous formal behaviour and conduct actions that have been taken in determining which of the stages is most appropriate. - 4.3.4 Up to 5 days fixed term may be given as a sanction in cases of serious misconduct, alongside the formal disciplinary action, and this can be determined by the Headteacher or Deputy Headteacher.
 For serious cases of gross misconduct, a fixed term exclusion may be given where it is deemed more appropriate than a permanent exclusion.
 A fixed term exclusion may in some circumstances be given as a sanction prior to a formal behaviour and conduct meeting.
-A formal behaviour and conduct meeting will usually take place at the end of the fixed term exclusion, with parents/carers asked to attend, before a student is able to return to education. - 4.3.5 A fixed term exclusion of up to 5 days may also be given in some circumstances where a student progresses from a Stage 3 formal behaviour and conduct action to a Stage 4, or from a Stage 4 to a Stage 5. - 4.3.6 In some circumstances where there is suspected gross misconduct, a student may be asked to not attend College while further information gathering / investigation takes place in relation to the incident.
+A formal behaviour and conduct meeting will usually take place during or at the end of the fixed term exclusion, with parents/carers asked to attend, before a student is able to return to education.

+- 4.3.5 A fixed term exclusion of up to 5 days may also be given in some circumstances where a student progresses from a Stage 3 formal behaviour and conduct action to a Stage 4, or from a Stage 4 to a Stage 5. - 4.3.6 In some circumstances where there is suspected gross misconduct, a student may be asked to not attend school while further information gathering / investigation takes place in relation to the incident.
 If no behaviour and conduct action is ultimately taken, this absence will be recorded as authorised.
 Where behaviour and conduct action is taken, this period of time will contribute to the period of a fixed term exclusion. - 4.3.7 Parents/carers will be notified at the earliest reasonable opportunity if there is suspected or established gross misconduct, or if a student is issued with a fixed term exclusion or a permanent exclusion.

-In some instances of gross misconduct, the College may need to report matters to the police authorities.
+In some instances of gross misconduct, the school may need to report matters to the police.

-The Board of Directors, Chief Executive, Principals and staff will ensure there is no differential application of the policy on any grounds, particularly protected characteristics under the Equality Act 2010.
+The Trust will ensure there is no differential application of the policy on any grounds, particularly protected characteristics under the Equality Act 2010.
 They will also ensure that the concerns of the students are listened to and appropriately addressed.